azoghby/EduBeyond-AI-AP-PhysicsC-Tutor/README.md

 2. **Create a new issue** if your problem isn't already addressed
 3. **Include error messages** and steps to reproduce the problem

-## 🔮 Future Plans
+## Future Development

-- [ ] Support for additional physics courses (AP Physics 1, AP Physics 2)
+- Support for additional physics courses (AP Physics 1, AP Physics 2)
-- [ ] Integration with learning management systems
+- Integration with learning management systems
-- [ ] Mobile app development
+- Mobile app development
-- [ ] Advanced analytics and learning insights
+- Advanced analytics and learning insights
-- [ ] Collaborative study features
+- Collaborative study features
-- [ ] Video explanation generation
+- Video explanation generation

 ---

-**Built with ❤️ for AP Physics C students by the EduBeyond team**
+**Built for AP Physics C students by the EduBeyond team**

-*Empowering students to excel in physics through AI-powered personalized learning*
+*Helping students excel in physics through intelligent tutoring*